mi6/ic-ui-kit/packages/angular-community-supported/README.md

 ## Using the components in your app

 To use the ICDS components in angular your usage will vary based on if you are using a standalone project or using NgModules.

+> **NOTE:** There is currently no Angular-specific per-component documentation (this page is it) though using the the web components reference in combination with intellisense should work well.

 ### NgModule application